American Patriots, Sheroines, Heroes

 Coleen Rowley became a Special Agent with the FBI and was assigned to the Omaha, Nebraska and Jackson, Mississippi divisions.
 Beginning in 1984, she spent six years working in the New York City field office.
 During this time she served three temporary assignments in the U.S. embassy in Paris and the consulate in Montreal.
 In 1990, she was transferred to the FBI’s Minneapolis field office, where she became Chief Division Counsel.
 In May 2002 Rowley testified to the Senate and the 9/11 Commission about the FBI’s pre-9/11 lapses due to its internal organization, mishandling and misleading information related to the 9/11 attacks which led to the reorganization and expansion of FBI.

 Sherron Watkins was a former Vice President of Corporate Development at the Enron Corporation.
 Watkins was called to testify before committees of the U.S. House of Representatives and Senate at the beginning of 2002, primarily about her warnings to Enron’s then-CEO Kenneth Lay about accounting irregularities in the financial statements.
-In August 2001, Watkins alerted then Enron CEO Kenneth Lay of accounting irregularities in financial reports but her efforts were not only ignored but suppressed.
+She stated that as early as in August 2001, she alerted Kenneth Lay of these accounting irregularities in financial reports but her efforts were not only ignored but suppressed.

 All whistleblowers come from different segments of our society.
 They are born in different regions, schooled in different schools and pursue their professions and passions according to their personal vision, mission and passion in life.
 They never planned to walk the journey of a whistleblower.